david68cu/pymiami_concurrency_talk_02_08_2020/README.md

     - First part:  The Future is Now.
 Concurrency with Futures.
     - Second part: As old as Dijkstra.
 Concurrency with Threads.
     - Third part:  The big Revolution.
-Async I/OConcurrency with Async I/O.
+Async I/O. Concurrency with Python asyncio.
     - Fourth part: Blame DS and AI :   Parallelism

    SOME HISTORY AND TERMS USED IN CONCURRENCY PROGRAMMING